-1.4.1 The first step of the inquiry is an initial assessment to determine the seriousness of the complaint.
-This will include an initial meeting with the EIB Group services concerned to be called for within 5 working days from notification of the complaint and to be held within 20 working days, for which the services will prepare a written initial reaction, if needed.
-EIB-CM will also review available information / documentation, followed by meetings with external stakeholders if deemed necessary.
-If the allegations seem grounded, an investigation, including a compliance review, will take place.
-If deemed necessary and useful, the investigation / compliance review may be replaced with a
+1.4.1 The first step of the inquiry is an Initial Assessment to determine the merits of the complaint.
+This will include an initial meeting with the EIB Group services concerned, to be called within 5 working days from notification of the complaint and to be held within 20 working days, for which the services will prepare a written initial reaction, if needed.
+The EIB-CM will also review the available information/documentation, followed by meetings with external stakeholders if deemed necessary.
+If the concerns seem grounded, an investigation, including a compliance review, will take place.
+If deemed necessary and useful, the investigation/compliance review may be replaced by a collaborative resolution technique with a view to properly addressing the issues raised.
+These will take the form of "Facilitation of Information Sharing" and/or "Dialogue/Negotiation".2

-- collaborative resolution technique, with a view to properly addressing the issues raised.
-These will take the form of "Facilitation of information sharing" and/or "Dialogue/negotiation".
-2 - 1.4.2 The EIB-CM is committed to substantial information flows and consultations with the EIB Group's relevant services, in order to ensure constructive collaboration.
-This is of particular importance given that possible divergence of opinions can occur, in light of the nature and remit of the EIB Group Complaints Mechanism. - 1.4.3 The objective of the assessment/investigation is to allow EIB-CM forming an independent and reasoned opinion regarding the allegations raised by the complaint.
-The outcome of such process may be one or a combination of the following: - allegations dismissed - problem solved during the complaints handling process - no further action required - recommendation(s) to Management - suggestion of corrective, mitigation actions. - 1.4.4 In case EIB-CM identifies issues which merit the attention of the MC and the services, but which (a) are not directly related to the allegation, (b) fall outside the admissible scope of an otherwise admissible complaint, or (c) generally concern matters or actions of third parties for which the Bank was not responsible, the EIB-CM will address its concerns internally to the appropriate EIB services and the MC, as part of its advisory function. - 1.4.5 An EIB-CM review will not pass judgements on activities under the sole responsibility of third parties, notably those of the promoter or borrower, or of authorities at local, regional or national level, of European institutions or international organisations.
-Unless an infringement of EU law is established by the European Commission or competent judicial authorities, an EIB-CM review will not call into question the correctness of the transposition of EU law into national law by EU Member States.
+- 1.4.2 The EIB-CM is committed to maintaining substantial information flows and consultations with the relevant EIB Group services, in order to ensure constructive collaboration.
+This is of particular importance given that possible divergence of opinions can occur, in light of the nature and remit of the EIB Group Complaints Mechanism. - 1.4.3 The objective of the assessment/investigation is to allow the EIB-CM to form an independent and reasoned opinion regarding the concerns raised by the complainant.
+The outcome of such process may be one or a combination of the following: - allegations dismissed; - problem solved during the complaint-handling process; - no further action required; - recommendation(s) to Management; - suggestion of corrective, mitigation actions. - 1.4.4 In the event that the EIB-CM identifies issues which merit the attention of the Management Committee and the services, but which (a) are not directly related to the allegation, (b) fall outside the admissible scope of an otherwise admissible complaint, or (c) generally concern matters or actions of third parties for which the Bank was not responsible, the EIB-CM will address its concerns internally to the appropriate EIB services and the Management Committee, as part of its advisory function. - 1.4.5 An EIB-CM review will not pass judgement on activities under the sole responsibility of third parties, notably those of the Promoter or Borrower, or of authorities at local, regional or national level, of European institutions or international organisations.
+Unless an infringement of EU law is established by the European Commission or a competent judicial authority, an EIB-CM review will not call into question the correctness of the transposition of EU law into national law by EU Member States.
 The EIB-CM will refer the matter to the European Commission in case of serious concerns and inform the Management Committee accordingly.